Jan 27, 2013

 WIP | The Swafghan Comes Together

-The multicolored swafghan – the sweater I'm transforming into an afghan is beginning to come together.
-Slowly, very very very slowly but surely.
+The multicolored swafghan – the sweater I decided to transform into an afghan is beginning to come together.
+Slowly but surely.

-On the left, you can see the back side, and on the right, you can see the public side as the panel edges are joined.
+At the moment, I'm in the middle of the seaming process.
+On the left, you can see the wrong sides that will be hidden, and on the right, you can see the public sides as the front and back panel edges are joined.

-I'd planned to use I-cord to simultaneously join and edge the pieces.
+I'd planned to use I-cord to simultaneously join and edge the front and back panels.
 The problem?
-I-cord gobbles yarn, and as you can see, the last bit of black yarn in the project dyelot was rapidly disappearing.
-So instead of I-cord, I used a three-needle bind off.
+I-cord gobbles yarn, and as you can see, the small ball of black yarn below is rapidly disappearing.
+To make the most of it, I opted for a modified version of the three-needle bind off, which is working quite well.

-I'm off now to travel through the way-back machine.
-I need to find and frog every last swatch from this project's initial planning stages.
-Something tells me I'm going to need more black yarn ...
+I'm off now to travel through the way-back machine and revisit the origins of this endeavor.
+I need to find and frog every single swatch from the initial planning stages, because something tells me I'm likely to need more black yarn.

 2 comments: